-Many different manufacturers have extended the basic PLA concept to build programmable logic devices (PLDs) that include registers.
 The 22V10 is one of the most popular classic PLDs.
 It has 12 dedicated input pins and 10 outputs.
 The outputs can come directly from the PLA or from clocked registers on the chip.
 The outputs can also be fed back into the PLA.
-Thus, the 22V10 can directly implement FSMs with up to 12 inputs, 10 outputs, and 10 bits of state.
-The 22V10 costs about \$2 in quantities of 100.
+Thus, the 22V10 can directly implement finite state machines (FSMs) with up to 12 inputs, 10 outputs, and 10 bits of state.
+The 22V10 costs about \$1.35 in quantities of 100.
 PLDs have been rendered mostly obsolete by the rapid improvements in capacity and cost of FPGAs.